 Tracy played an integral part in the formation of the UK Judges Guild.
 After competing in floristry competitions for many years Tracy qualified as a floristry judge and a Florint International Judge being part of the Technical Committee at the recent Europa Cup in Genoa last April 2016, and previously has adjudicated at the Interflora Florist of the Year, Eurofleurs, and The National Championships in Norway, Denmark & Russia.
 Tracy is President of the Technical team for Florint, overseeing the prestigious Europa Cup and Eurofleurs.

-When taking on her new role within the organisation in summer 2016 Tracy said “I am delighted to take up this unique position within our Industry, having sold my business I look forward to putting all my energies into growing the Association for the benefit of our Members and the Flower Industry.”
+When taking on her role within the organisation in summer 2016 Tracy said “I am delighted to take up this unique position within our Industry, having sold my business I look forward to putting all my energies into growing the Association for the benefit of our Members and the Flower Industry.”

 Chairman -Brian Wills -Pope